A. E. Housman

 Alfred Edward Housman (/ˈhaʊsmən/; 26 March 1859 – 30 April 1936) was an English classical scholar and poet.
-After an initially poor performance while at university, he took employment as a clerk in London and established his academic reputation by publishing as a private scholar at first.
-Later Housman was appointed Professor of Latin at University College London and then at the University of Cambridge.
-He is now acknowledged as one of the foremost classicists of his age and has been ranked as one of the greatest scholars at any time.
+He showed early promise as a student at the University of Oxford, but he failed the final examination in literae humaniores and took employment as a patent examiner in London in 1882.
+In his spare time he engaged in textual criticism of classical Greek and Latin texts and his publications as an independent researcher earned him a high academic reputation and appointment as professor of Latin at University College London in 1892.
+In 1911 he was appointed Kennedy Professor of Latin in the University of Cambridge.
+He is regarded as one of the foremost classicists of his age and one of the greatest classical scholars.
 His editions of Juvenal, Manilius, and Lucan are still considered authoritative.